 Perhaps you’re seeking a capital growth property for your portfolio, which would necessitate investing in a suburb where strong demand from owner-occupiers helps drive prices up.

 On the other hand, perhaps you need a cash flow property, which is where the outer-ring suburbs, or even regions like Geelong, might work for your portfolio.

-The main thing to understand when trying to ascertain the best investment suburbs in Melbourne is that it’s the suburbs that have runs on the board that are the ones most likely to continue to post solid results over the long term.
+The main thing to understand when trying to ascertain the best investment suburbs in Melbourne is that the ones with runs on the board are likely to continue to post solid results over the long term.

 Where should I turn for Melbourne investment advice?

 The Melbourne property market is currently full of opportunities for investors – as long as you understand the best ones for your individual circumstances.